TejasPrabhu/Donatify/README.md

 ## Roadmap

-* Roadmap for this project can be found [here](https://github.com/users/agupta15k/projects/2).
+* Roadmap for this project can be found [here](https://github.com/users/TejasPrabhu/projects/2).

 ## Chat channel

-* All the communication was handled through a private chat channel and online meets.
-Some screenshots of discussions can be found [here](https://github.com/agupta15k/ncsu_se_fall22_22_pr_1/tree/main/docs/chatChannel/screenshots).
+* All the communication was handled through a private chat channel, online and offline meets.
+Some screenshots of discussions can be found [here](https://github.com/TejasPrabhu/Donatify/tree/main/docs/chatChannel/screenshots).

 ## Support
 We do our best to answer all tickets in a timely manner, but sometimes we accumulate a backlog and may take awhile to respond.
 Please be patient—we will get back to you as soon as we can!